ChrisNeedham200/loadimpact-docs/jekyll/_v4/guides/request-builder.md

 ## Basic usage
 Creating a single endpoint test is dead simple, all that is required is basically the `URL` you want to test.<br>
-If the _run test_ button is enabled it means that the configuration is solid and can be run.
+If the _run test_ button is enabled it means that the configuration is valid and can be run.
 Hit _run test_ and the test will start running with default load settings.

-Would you want to change the _load settings_ check out [configuring load settings](#configuring-load-settings).
+Would you want to change the _load settings_ refer to [configuring load settings](#configuring-load-settings).

-The following example is a simple test hitting one endpoint and making sure that the HTTP status code is __200__.
+The following example is a simple test that requests one endpoint and [checks](#checks) that the HTTP status code is __200__.
 ![basic test]({{ site.baseurl }}/assets/img/v4/guides/request-builder/basic-test.png)
 ![basic test loading]({{ site.baseurl }}/assets/img/v4/guides/request-builder/basic-test-loading.png)
 ![basic test starting]({{ site.baseurl }}/assets/img/v4/guides/request-builder/basic-test-starting.png)

 #### Configuring load settings
-If you want to change the duration of the test and how much load it should generate press the _configure_ button and a config screen will appear.
+If you want to change the duration of the test and/or how many VUs are used, press the _configure_ button and a config screen will appear.
 ![load test config]({{ site.baseurl }}/assets/img/v4/guides/request-builder/load-config.png)
 In this screen you can change the __duration__ of the test, how many __VUs__ (virtual users or "traffic") you want, the __ramping profile__ (how traffic is increased and decreased during the test) and what __load zones__ (geographical regions) the load should be generated from.

-If you are not familiar with these settings here are a couple of links for you:
+If you are not familiar with these concepts please refer to these articles:
 * [What are VUs?]({{ site.baseurl }}/4.0/core-concepts/what-are-virtual-users/#what-are-vus-virtual-users)
 * [Ramping configurations]({{ site.baseurl }}/4.0/core-concepts/types-of-load-performance-tests)
 * [Available load zones]({{ site.baseurl }}/4.0/guides/cloud-execution/#load-zones)